fabiocarrara/meye/README.md

 ## Training Models

-  1. Download our dataset (URL coming soon) or prepare your dataset following our dataset's structure.
+  1. Download our dataset ([NN_human_mouse_eyes.zip](https://doi.org/10.5281/zenodo.4488164), 246.4 MB) or prepare your dataset following our dataset's structure.
      The dataset should be placed in `data/<dataset_name>`.

   2. If you are using a custom dataset, edit `train.py` to perform the train/validation/test split of your data.